CueMeet/CueFlies/docs/docs/index.md

 ## Getting Started

-To get started with CueCal, you can:
+To get started with CueFlies, you can:

 1. [Install the application](/docs/getting-started)

 ## Contributing

-CueCal is an open-source project, and we welcome contributions from the community.
+CueFlies is an open-source project, and we welcome contributions from the community.
 Whether you're a developer, designer, or documentation writer, there are many ways to contribute:

 - Report bugs
 - Suggest new features